FEATURED POST

 The platform secures:

 Audits remain the foundation of protocol security - every serious team needs them, and Sherlock continues to treat them as a core pillar.
 But protocols don’t stop evolving once code is pushed live.
-Protocols changes, upgrades ship, and live systems face new attack surfaces every day.
+Protocols grow, upgrades ship, and live systems face new attack surfaces every day.
 That’s why Sherlock built a platform that extends security across the full journey, making audits stronger by surrounding them with contests, bounties, and financial coverage.

 The vision behind this model is to provide security that scales with the growth of onchain systems.
 Through aligning researchers, incentives, and capital, Sherlock creates trust strong enough to support the next wave of adoption.
 Our role is to transcend simply catching vulnerabilities - we aim to give builders the confidence to innovate and users the assurance that what they rely on is protected.